"We're pawns in some cosmic chess game."

 “Well…I feel damp,” I noted, having been smothered in a coating of her saliva.

 She could have just wiped me off on the pillowcase or bed sheets and left it at that, but I knew she had a better idea when a playful smirk came to her face and she pulled her knee toward her chest, reaching out and pressing me against the bottom of her foot.
 She then moved me across the pads of her sole, through the space between her first and second toes, along her instep, and over her inside ankle, dragging me through the warm fur of her calf and inner thigh.
-She teased me by directing me just out of reach of her womanhood, but I could see that she was teasing herself as well, because...well, let’s just say that was the last part of her body that would dry me off right now.
-Her body, like mine, was confused by its mind’s desires, vainly preparing to mate with a like-sized partner, ready to welcome into her depths a pillar of flesh bigger than my entire being.
-I wouldn’t say our love was blind, but its eyes certainly had a poor sense of scale.
+She teased me by directing me just out of reach of her womanhood, but I could see that she was teasing herself as well, because...let’s just say that part of her would do quite the opposite of drying me off in its present state.
+Our bodies were gearing up for an act that nature had developed to produce children as its end goal, but even though our reasoning minds knew our sperm and eggs were biologically incompatible for reproduction despite both of us being fertile individuals, our primal instincts clearly did not get this memo.
+Just as Zar’s body shape almost perfectly matched a Human woman’s—and her face, though shaped differently from a Human’s, was no less expressive, right now beaming down at me in adoration—she would see on my muzzleless countenance an equal vision of ardor and relish my bodily contours that so closely mimicked those of a strong young man of her own species, a like-sized partner who could plunge a sturdy pillar of flesh far into her welcoming depths and sire healthy offspring for her, when in reality most Laxian male sexual endowments in that state would dwarf my entire being.
+Our love may not have been blind, but its eyes sure had a poor sense of scale.

 Zar moved me along her abdominal muscles, which flexed impressively as I grazed them, and puffed out her chest.
 I sensed the drum-like beating of her enormous heart quicken as she pressed me into the mound in front of it.
-The erect pink nipple that dwarfed a Human woman’s entire breast made it clear just how enormous even her newborn children would be.
-Considering that, it was probably for the best that I couldn’t impregnate her, albeit a shame in the sense that I knew she would make an excellent mother; the problem was that I couldn’t be much of a father to Quorilaxian-scale kids.
-As the fleshy nub came within my reach, I palmed it and squeezed, making Zar’s chest swell with a gasp and causing tons of forgiving, fur-covered flesh to heave into me harmlessly.
-To think that the force of a bullet shot at her from a Human weapon would have barely made her flinch, yet her entire body spasmed at the gentle, loving touch of my tiny hand.
-I detected some sort of lesson there—well, a lesson beyond a reminder of why Zar never allowed me between her thighs, since she didn’t trust herself not to lose control and hurt or even kill me, especially after my body had been weakened by my recent injury.
-To say her conversation with Operation Noah personnel after such an incident would be awkward is a tremendous understatement.
+The erect pink nipple that dwarfed a Human woman’s entire breast made it abundantly clear just how enormous even her newborn children would be.
+Considering that, it was probably for the best that I couldn’t impregnate her, albeit a shame in the sense that I knew she would make an excellent mother; the problem was that I couldn’t be much of a father to Laxian-scale kids.
+Zar now directed me straight for her exposed, sensitive skin instead of skirting around it like she had further below, so as the fleshy nub came within my reach, I palmed it in both hands and squeezed, making Zar’s chest swell with a gasp and causing the great mass of pliant, fur-covered fat to heave into me harmlessly.
+To think that the force of a bullet shot at her from a Human weapon would have made her flinch at most, yet all several hundred tons of her body spasmed at the gentle, loving touch of my comparatively tiny hand.
+I detected some sort of lesson there—well, a lesson beyond a reminder of why Zar never allowed me near her nether lips, since she didn’t trust herself not to lose control and hurt or even kill me with the powerful muscles in an area of her body not nearly as forgiving as her soft breasts, especially after my own body had been weakened by my recent injury.
+To say her conversation with Project Noah personnel after such an incident would be awkward is a tremendous understatement.

 After traveling over the center of her collarbone and against her graceful neck and muzzle, I finally ended up in front of my gorgeous guardian’s smiling face again, having completed the grand tour of her body.
 “Is that better?” she asked, batting foot-long eyelashes.

 “Much better,” I said.
-Despite my small size, my face probably had the biggest grin in the universe on it at that moment.
+Despite my size, my face somehow managed to have the biggest grin in the universe on it at that moment.

 She giggled.
 “You make a fine brush.
-Some day, we will paint a masterpiece together.
+Someday soon, we will paint a masterpiece together, but...we should probably leave it at this for tonight, before we lose all desire to go back to sleep.
 Now, will you be okay?”

 “Yes…I think so,” I replied.